 (Notice there's another veiled allusion to the practice of sounding in this image - see also part 1).

-In theses five books, Tom does indeed depict a man who enjoys sex wherever he can find it.
+In these five books, Tom does indeed depict a man who enjoys sex wherever he can find it.
 But if you waive the humorous gloss, the sex is often non-consensual, Kake simply helps himself and hopes for the best.
 He is no altruist but a bawdy adventurer in the best traditions of classical literature.
 The plot line is simple but clever, funny and sexy.
 The key ingredients are theft and retribution against a background of police dishing out summary justice and incorporates a particularly vindictive revenge twist.
 This is not mere harmless fantasy, it's much more substantial and interesting than that!
 To package it up as a heartening fantasy of sexual freedom is selling Tom way short of the truth.

 At this point in the series (No 6) Tom takes an unexpected direction.
 The woodland storyline peters out with Kake stealing a muscular Sailor from his female pick-up.
 The indignant woman storms off to report the matter to a policeman who is seen patrolling in the bushes.
 We tend to see Tom's cops as a generic fantasy of no particular country but the uniforms are essentially mid-European and the sailor's German-style uniform is a reminder that we (and Tom) are in Europe and this is circa 1968 when gay law reform, let alone liberation has still barely begun, so the woman's action in involving the police is particularly spiteful (and foolish too since she is also flouting the law).
-As luck would have it it the Policeman likes the look of Tom and his matelot and joins in, lending the woman his truncheon (nightstick) to keep her occupied.
+As luck would have it, the Policeman likes the look of Tom and his matelot and joins in, lending the woman his truncheon (nightstick) to keep her occupied.

 Tom can't have won many friends of any persuasion with this storyline.
-He experimented with female characters more than once in his career but it seems to have been either at the behest of advisers or simply as a way of imbuing men with the always-alluring “essence of straight”.
+He experimented with female characters more than once in his career but it seems to have been either at the behest of advisers or simply as a way of imbuing his men with the always-alluring “essence of straight”.
 You can see from his attempts at drawing women that he never saw them as beautiful and he never portrayed them in a positive light either, but variously as domineering, petulant or simply voracious for sex.

 In this instance, they are competition, there to be thwarted by Kake, who rescues the sailor from his own folly and continues his systematic exploration of gay fantasies by testing the belief that all men are available for gay sex if offered the right incentive.
 This myth no doubt gained credence in the years of oppression (when Tom was in his 30's and active) by the necessity for all gays to 'act straight' in public.
 Most gay men will enjoy seeing the 'conversion' scenario acted out with such a fine specimen and I suppose it must have some confidence boosting, empowering effect too.
 However, although Sailors are supposed to be more amenable than most in gay folklore, (due to being constantly cooped up with other men at sea), I wouldn't recommend Kake's 'touch and show' technique.